 In the same year, is cataloged the fountain pen combined with a mechanical pencil (combo) and the pocket-desk convertible fountain pen.
 A hybrid model, having a streamlined cap with a flat-ended barrel was also produced.

-A year later, in 1931, is offered the color grey pearl with red veins and a blue and black mottled.
+A year later, in 1931, is offered the color blue and black mottled.
 The clip was cut even in what we call short humped clip further away from the cap band, its top went from a half-point arc profile to ogival.